Market Mall

 Market Mall (formally branded as "CF Market Mall") is a shopping mall in Calgary, Alberta, Canada.
 It is located in the northwest quadrant of the city in the neighbourhood of Varsity and is one of the largest malls by retail floor space in the Calgary area at 907,207 sqft.
 The mall is jointly owned (50/50) by Cadillac Fairview and Ivanhoé Cambridge, two of Canada's largest real estate property managers and developers, but is managed by the former.

 History

-Opened in August 4, 1971, one of the original anchor stores were Woodward's Stores Ltd, with their Food Floor and Bargain Centre (which was a separate store in the mall).
+Opened on August 4, 1971, one of the original anchor stores were Woodward's Stores Ltd, with their Food Floor and Bargain Centre (which was a separate store in the mall).

 In 1977, Famous Players opened at the mall.
 It was expanded in 1987 and closed in 2002.
 The mall underwent major expansions in 1988 and 2004.
 The latest expansion added the south wing, an underground parkade, a larger food court, and a complete renovation of the existing centre.
 The centre has a one-level 'racetrack' layout, or figure eight.